KudosInc/email-service/README.md

 ```

 **Note:**
-If the `html` value is not set when using mailcatcher, it'll concatenate all parameters as a list, and display them as html.
-The mailcatcher option will not fetch the template html from sendgrid, so the display will not be the same.
+If the `html` value is not set when using smtp, it'll concatenate all parameters as a list, and display them as html.
+The smtp option will not fetch the template html from sendgrid, so the display will not be the same.